 “To save time and to build better quality apps, divide your test cases on different devices.
 This enables you to run enormous number of tests, every day.
 Instead of 1 or 2 devices, use tens or even hundreds.”

 This is a real example from one company that actually has over 100,000 test runs EVERY DAY in their internal device lab.
-This sort of improvement in R&D efficiency has been a game-changer and has reduced all important and inspected test-driven metrics from their development process: bugs, time-to-fix, as well as bugs found per build.
+This sort of improvement in R&D efficiency has been a game-changer and has reduced important and inspected test-driven metrics from their development process: bugs, time-to-fix, as well as bugs found per build.

 Higher R&D Productivity Enables Frequent Builds (and Releases)